-Missed mandatory course/program requirements include, but are not limited to, laboratories, workshops, interprofessional education sessions, and any other course components, which comprise a portion of the total evaluation of a course and/or for which attendance is required for successful course/program completion.
+Missed mandatory course/program requirements include, but are not limited to, laboratories, workshops, interprofessional education sessions, attendance to Early Practice Experience / Advanced Pharmacy Practice Experience courses, and any other course components, which comprise a portion of the total evaluation of a course and/or for which attendance is required for successful course/program completion.

-When a student misses an examination, assignment or other mandatory course/program requirement, and wishes to request academic consideration, it is the student's responsibility to notify immediately the course coordinator and Registrar.
-The student must submit a petition with the appropriate supporting documentation to the Registrar for consideration.
-A decision on the validity of the reason(s) will be determined in the first instance by the Registrar and if need be with the Director, Doctor of Pharmacy Program.
+When a student misses an examination, assignment or other mandatory course/program requirement, and wishes to request academic consideration, it is the student's responsibility to notify immediately the course coordinator and Registrar's Office.
+The student must submit a petition with the appropriate supporting documentation to the Registrar's Office for consideration.
+A decision on the validity of the reason(s) will be determined in the first instance by the Registrar and Director, Student Services and if need be with the Director, Doctor of Pharmacy Program.
 Situations that are more complex may be referred to the Committee on Academic Standing as required.

 For missed assignments, the petition must be submitted no later than the due date for the specific assignment.
-If supporting documentation is not available at that point, the petition must be submitted by the deadline and the supporting documentation must follow within two business days.
+If supporting documentation is not available at that point, the petition must be submitted by the above deadline and the supporting documentation must follow within two business days.
+Students are advised to continue to work on the assignment while the petition is being processed to minimize any late submission penalties.

 For missed examinations and other mandatory course/program requirements, the petition and supporting documentation must be submitted within five business days of the missed examination or course/program requirement.
-Exception: For examinations missed during the regularly scheduled examination periods (December and April), petitions and supporting documentation must be submitted within five business days of the last day of the examination period.
+Exception: For examinations missed during the regularly scheduled examination periods (December and April), petitions and supporting documentation must be submitted on or before the last day of exam period.
+If supporting documentation is not available by the deadline, the petition form must be submitted by the deadline and the supporting documentation must follow within three business days.